 Concerns about coffee

-In general, coffee is an acid-forming stimulant, with addictive properties.
+In general, coffee is an acid-forming stimulant with addictive properties.
 It is easy in this sense to perceive our need for coffee as our love for coffee.
-And as already established, it is a drug, which is defined as a substance which has a physiological effect when introduced into the body.
-Possible effects of coffee include, but are not limited to, heart palpitations and rapid heart rate, shortness of breath, anxiety, irritability, nervousness, insomnia, adrenal fatigue, headaches, increased blood pressure, altered brain function, mood imbalances, indigestion and acid reflux, increased risk of kidney stones and liver stress, teeth discoloration, as well as possible diuretic and laxative effects.
-Coffee can impair the absorption and use of certain nutrients, like folate, vitamin B6 and vitamin B12, as well as calcium.
-Given the calcium connection and coffee’s acid-forming effects, it is a concern for bone health, especially in women.
+And as already established, it is a drug, which is defined as a substance that has a physiological effect when introduced into the body.
+Possible effects of coffee include, but are not limited to, heart palpitations and rapid heart rate, shortness of breath, anxiety, irritability, nervousness, insomnia, adrenal fatigue, headaches, increased blood pressure, altered brain function, mood imbalances, indigestion and acid reflux, increased risk of kidney stones and liver stress, teeth discoloration, as well as a possible diuretic and laxative effects.
+Coffee can impair the absorption and use of certain nutrients, like folate, vitamin B6, and vitamin B12, as well as calcium.
+Given the calcium connection and coffee’s acid-forming effects, bone health is a concern, especially in women.
 Any of these effects can present themselves due to the substance being in your system or when the substance is not in your system, but your body has developed a dependence on it.
-As is the case with many drugs, it does not affect everyone in the same way nor does it produce the same obvious effects in everyone.
-Some people are very sensitive to the effects of coffee and cannot tolerate any of it, some build up a tolerance for it over time, while others yet seem to suffer little, if any, effect from coffee.
-The absence of obvious or immediate effects, however, should not make us naive or quick to dismiss coffee’s effects on our body regardless.
+As is the case with many drugs, it does not affect everyone in the same way, nor does it produce the same obvious effects in everyone.
+Some people are very sensitive to the effects of coffee and cannot tolerate any of it; some build up a tolerance for it over time, while others yet seem to suffer little, if any, effect from coffee.
+However, the absence of obvious or immediate effects should not make us naive or quick to dismiss coffee’s effects on our body regardless.

 We must also consider the quality and the quantity of the coffee ingested to better evaluate any potential risks and harm.
 Ultimately, it is often hard to pinpoint the cause of many diseases that humans get as the disease often manifests some time after the initial exposure and when the body’s own balancing system and resilience to offset any harmful effects breaks down.
 It is equally important to be aware that it is never one thing that is the cause of any disease, but a dynamic interplay between too many stressors in our life that tax our system and push it over the edge.